 In the end, the terms screenwriter and scriptwriter are often used interchangeably but the job title may hint at the intended use for the writer’s script.
 Screenwriters are scriptwriters who write scripts formatted for use in film and TV, and theater and their scripts are generally referred to as ‘screenplays.’
 Whereas scriptwriters write ‘scripts,’ where the intended use of said script is not specified, but could include film and TV, theatre, corporate video, video games, and more.

 Looking for tools to help you write your next script?
-Celtx inspires scriptwriters and screenwriters with narrative ideation tools like script editors, storyboards, index cards, and more.
-Sign up today for Celtx scriptwriting and pre-production solution and get access to all studio tools, free for 7 days.
+Celtx inspires scriptwriters and screenwriters with narrative ideation tools like script editors, storyboards, and more.